 You need to contact the Australian War Memorial to access this material.

 Parliament of Australia.
 Links to information about the legal protection of the word ANZAC.
 Extensive information often with embedded links to related material from many sources.

 A guide to the game played legally on ANZAC Day.
+History; Gameplay; Variations; Popular culture; Notes; References; External links.
 More information can be found at the Two Up [Digger History] page.
-You can also access data on this archived Digger History page here.
+You can also access images and more on this Two-Up [AWM] page.

 Background, quotes, recipe, more.

-The New Zealand government site covering significance, Gallipoli Guide, resources, ANZAC Day Today.
+The New Zealand government site covering the significance, Gallipoli Guide, resources, ANZAC Day Today.
+The Introductionis found here.

 From the New Zealand Ministry for Culture & Heritage.

 ‘Adapted from an essay by Ian McGibbon from the Oxford Companion to New Zealand Military History’.